gablm/feup_ldts_ForwardWarfare/docs/README.md

   [OilPump](https://github.com/FEUP-LDTS-2023/project-l04gr05/blob/main/ForwardWarfare/src/main/java/com/ldts/ForwardWarfare/Element/Facility/OilPump.java) |
   [Other facilities](https://github.com/FEUP-LDTS-2023/project-l04gr05/tree/main/ForwardWarfare/src/main/java/com/ldts/ForwardWarfare/Element/Facility)

-- **Consequences:** Those classes become responsible for the management of the facility, instead of having to store which facility is related to which tile.
+- **Consequences:** those classes become responsible for the management of the facility, instead of having to store which facility is related to which tile.

  ### The game has a lot of phases

-- **Problem in Context:** A game like ours need to be able to have all the information of each player and the map in the same place, in order to be able to handle a player action.
+- **Problem in Context:** a game like ours need to be able to have all the information of each player and the map in the same place, in order to be able to handle a player action.

-- **The Pattern:** We decided to use the state pattern and the game loop pattern.
+- **The Pattern:** we decided to use the state pattern and the game loop pattern.
 This is due to the game having a set number of possible states and the necessity of determining the next state the game is gonna be in after each user input.

-- **Implementation:** Represented in Red (State) / Purple (Game Loop) in the UML but no code implementation yet
+- **Implementation:** represented in Red (State) / Purple (Game Loop) in the UML but no code implementation yet.

-- **Consequences:** These pattern are useful as they allows us to have all the necessary map, player, troop and facility information in the same place.
+- **Consequences:** these pattern are useful as they allows us to have all the necessary map, player, troop and facility information in the same place.
 Furthermore, the state class becomes the brain of the game, managing everything that happens and allowing us to have a central loop (game loop pattern) that controls the game and read the user input.